demeb324/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Some challenges encountered had to do with understanding the functions and overall comfortability with Javascript which will get better with time and practice.

 ## License